Europe flights from $1,354 return

 1. Amsterdam Music Festival | 24 October 2020

 Nestled within the heart of the annual Amsterdam Dance Event conference, this music festival is coming back bigger, better and louder.
-For an immersive five day experience unlike any other at three insane venues, Amsterdam Music Festival celebrates some of the biggest names in the electronic music industry such as Hardwell, Tiesto and Axwell.
+For an immersive four day experience unlike any other at three insane venues, Amsterdam Music Festival celebrates some of the biggest names in the electronic music industry.
+In previous years this has included Hardwell, Tiesto and Axwell.

 When it comes to parties, Amsterdam really knows how to live it up.
 Come for the dance music mecca and stay on for a sensory treat.